28th Infantry Regiment (United States): Vietnam War

 In 1965, the 1st and 2nd Battalions were deployed to South Vietnam with the 1st Infantry Division.
 The 2nd Battalion was badly mauled during the Battle of Ong Thanh in October 1967.
 Early 1970 saw the end of the participation of the 1st and 2nd Battalions of the 28th Infantry in this war.
 After almost 5 years of combat in South Vietnam, the colors of both battalions were re-deployed to Fort Riley.
 Two members of the 1st Battalion, First Lieutenant Gary L. Miller of Company A and Captain Euripides Rubio of Headquarters and Headquarters Company (HHC) were awarded the Medal of Honor, both posthumously, for their heroism.
 On 5 March 1966, 2LT Robert John Hibbs, of Company B, 2nd Battalion was awarded posthumously the Medal of Honor.
 2LT Hibbs was the first member of The First Infantry Division to receive the Medal of Honor for actions in the Republic of Vietnam.

-War on Terror
+War on terror

-1st Battalion deployed in support of "The Surge", to Baghdad, Iraq, in February 2007.
+1st Battalion deployed to Baghdad, Iraq, in February 2007 in support of the surge.
 During their service in the Rashid district of Baghdad, Shia/Sunni violence in the area ceased.
 The cessation of violence in Baghdad led to the "reconciliation" that would help to ensure peace in the capital.
 1st Battalion returned to Ft Riley, Kansas, in April 2008.
+1/28 would return to Iraq in September 2009 to August 2010.
+This time in Balad and Samarra.

 2nd Battalion deployed in support of Operation Enduring Freedom XI–XII in May 2011, to the Paktika Province of Afghanistan.
 They were relieved by 1st Battalion in May 2012, marking the first time since Vietnam the two battalions fought together.
 1st Battalion oversaw the transition from US forces to Afghan forces leading operations against insurgent operations.
 1st Battalion redeployed to Fort Riley, KS in February 2013.